code-differently/code-differently-24-q4/project_oop/README.md

 ## Introduction

-For this project, you and your teammates are tasked with modeling a real-world problem using object-oriented and SOLID design principles, from ideation to implementation.
+For this project, you and your teammates are tasked with modeling a solution to a real-world problem using object-oriented and SOLID design principles, from ideation to implementation.

 ## Prerequisites